wpmetabox/docsv2/docs/tutorials/create-dynamic-landing-page.md

 ![Created fields display in the post editor](https://i.imgur.com/vNRj2Gr.png)

-## Step 3: Create template for the page
+## 3. Creating template for the page

 There are two methods to create a template for the page: using MB Views or a PHP file.